Weighted blankets have a lot of great benefits, but how do you choose the best one for you? Here's a complete guide on what you should know.

-If you have breathing difficulties or impairments, it's probably best to err on the side of caution and ask your doctor first.
+If you have breathing difficulties or impairments, ask your doctor first.
 Also, young children should be careful as the weight can make it hard to breathe while sleeping.

 They do make kids weighted blankets though, but the weight of those are much lighter.